kavia-common/network-management-5556-5683/FrontendApplication/README.md

    npm install

 2. Configure environment
-   - Copy `.env.example` to `.env` and update values as needed.
+   - Copy `.env.example` to `.env` or `.env.development.local` and update values as needed.
-   - For Create React App (CRA), typical local setup if frontend runs on 3000 and backend on 3001:
+   - Typical local setup if frontend runs on 3000 and backend on 3001:
      - REACT_APP_API_BASE_URL=http://localhost:3001
      - REACT_APP_USE_MOCKS=false (set true to use in-memory mocks)
      - REACT_APP_PAGINATION_PAGE_SIZE_DEFAULT=10
+   - For faster dev startup, ensure `GENERATE_SOURCEMAP=false` (already set in `.env.development.local`).

-3. Start the app
+3. Start the app (fast mode recommended) npm run start:fast
+   # or standard mode
    npm start

    Open http://localhost:3000

+Performance tips:
+- We disable source maps in development by default to speed up rebuilds.
+If you need to debug with source maps, use: npm run build:analyze or temporarily set GENERATE_SOURCEMAP=true in your environment.
+- Use a lockfile (package-lock.json) to stabilize dependency versions and improve install speeds in CI.
+- The included .npmrc optimizes npm installs for local dev and CI.

 Preview links:
 - Frontend: http://localhost:3000